 It's the most wonderful time of the year!

-And in amongst all the preparations for celebrating the holiday season, we still need to put time aside to carry out the necessary tasks for the month to keep our backyard flock healthy and happy.
+In amongst all the preparations for celebrating the holiday season, we still need to put time aside to carry out the necessary tasks for December to keep our backyard flock healthy and happy.

 Just one a day and you'll be done well before Christmas!
 So - let's get started!